magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-add-new-content-type.md

 You can also do modifications to observables used in preview template if you override `afterObservablesUpdated` method.

-`master_component` contains master format rendering logic that is generic for all appearances.
-If `master_component` not specified, the default one `Magento_PageBuilder/js/content-type/master` will be used.
-If your content type can have other components as children, you need to specify `Magento_PageBuilder/js/content-type/master-collection`.
+`content_component` contains master format rendering logic that is generic for all appearances.
+If `content_component` not specified, the default one `Magento_PageBuilder/js/content-type/content` will be used.
+If your content type can have other components as children, you need to specify `Magento_PageBuilder/js/content-type/content-collection`.
 If you need to do modifications to observables used in preview template if you override `afterObservablesUpdated` method.

 ## Config